 What is the owner’s role in training?

-Your role is invaluable!
+Your role is critical!
 Your job will be to assure that you understand the information given to you and adhere to the training protocols laid out for you and your dog.
 My “dream client” is engaged, actively listens and assimilates information, asks lots of questions and requests clarification when necessary, frequently gives and requests feedback, and is overall an active partner in training.
 I want to work with you to help you and your dog, and I can’t do it without you!

 What do I need to prepare for my session?

-- Completed Behaviour Questionnaire
+Completed Behaviour Questionnaire

-- NO veggies, fruit, kibble, hard biscuits, etc.
+NO veggies, fruit, kibble, hard biscuits, etc.

-- Chop treats no larger than the size of a pea (or smaller for tiny dogs)
+Chop treats no larger than the size of a pea (or smaller for tiny dogs)

-- Minimum 300 pieces
+Estimate about 300 pieces

 Choose treats that will not upset your dog’s stomach

-- NO pockets and over-the-shoulder type bags
+NO pockets and over-the-shoulder type bags

-- Have ready your regular walking equipment (leash, harness, etc) as well as any favourite toys.
+Have ready your regular walking equipment (leash, harness, etc) as well as any favourite toys.
 You may be required to use a different type of equipment, as determined in your session.

 Exercise your dog appropriately prior to your session, however be sure not to exhaust your dog.

 What methods do you use for behaviour modification training?